ltgoslo/simple_elmo/README.md

 ### Optional arguments
 - **max_batch_size**: *integer, default 32*;

    the maximum number of sentences/documents in a batch during inference;
    your input will be automatically split into chunks of the respective size;
    if your computational resources allow, you might want to increase this value.
 - **limit**: *integer, default 100*;

     the number of words from the vocabulary file to actually cache (counted from the first line).
     Increase the default value if you are sure these words occur in your training data much more often than 1 or 2 times.
 - **full**: *boolean, default False*;

     if True, will try to load the full model from TensorFlow checkpoints, together with the vocabulary.
-Models loaded this way can be used, for language modeling.
+    Models loaded this way can be used for language modeling.

 ## Working with models
  Currently, we provide three methods for loaded models (will be expanded in the future):